-- 2.1 FSC's full Members are required to adopt a Board resolution each year stating they are satisfied that: - The company has complied with mandatory FSC Standards for the year just completed; or - Where the company has not complied, the exemptions which have been granted to them by FSC in this regard; or - The Standards which are not applicable to the company's business. - 2.2 Where an FSC Member is a subsidiary company, the annual compliance statement is not required to be signed by the holding company board.
-Compliance should be attested to by the Board of the subsidiary or division to which the FSC Standards apply. - 2.3 Where an FSC Member has more than one subsidiary that is required to comply with the FSC standards, the Member should submit to FSC: - One consolidated annual compliance statement signed by the holding company board covering all relevant divisions/subsidiaries; or - Separate annual compliance statements signed by all relevant subsidiary boards for the respective subsidiaries.
-See below for further information in relation to the sign-off required from an FSC Member which is part of a group of companies (sometimes described as a "conglomerate member"). - 2.4 Where one consolidated annual compliance statement is signed by the holding company it should: - Confirm as part of the compliance statement that any subsidiary/entity covering superannuation, financial advice, trustee company services, managed investments, funds management and life insurance has been included in the compliance sign off procedures; and
+2.1 FSC's full Members are required to adopt a Board resolution each year stating they are satisfied that:

+The company has complied with mandatory FSC Standards for the year just completed; or

+Where the company has not complied, the exemptions which have been granted to them by FSC in this regard; or

+The Standards which are not applicable to the company's business.

+- 2.2 Where an FSC Member is a subsidiary company, the annual compliance statement is not required to be signed by the holding company board.
+Compliance should be attested to by the Board of the subsidiary or division to which the FSC Standards apply. - 2.3 Where an FSC Member has more than one subsidiary that is required to comply with the FSC standards, the Member should submit to FSC:

+One consolidated annual compliance statement signed by the holding company board covering all relevant divisions/subsidiaries; or

+Separate annual compliance statements signed by all relevant subsidiary boards for the respective subsidiaries.
+See below for further information in relation to the sign-off required from an FSC Member which is part of a group of companies (sometimes described as a "conglomerate member").

+2.4 Where one consolidated annual compliance statement is signed by the holding company it should:

+Confirm as part of the compliance statement that any subsidiary/entity covering superannuation, financial advice, trustee company services, managed investments, funds management and life insurance has been included in the compliance sign off procedures; and members are also subject to the sign-off requirement set out in paragraph 2.8 (which sets out the activities and entities which the FSC member which is a part of a group of companies ("conglomerate member") is required to provide sign-off on.

-• List the entities which have been included in the compliance audit.
+List the entities which have been included in the compliance audit.
+Conglomerate